Recruitment & Admissions

 1. Aims of the Policy

-1.1 The DoGenius Ltd aims to provide education for all applicants who demonstrate the potential to benefit from its provision in line with its mission to widen access and participation and its commitment to equality of opportunity.
+1.1 The DoGenius Institute aims to provide education for all applicants who demonstrate the potential to benefit from its provision in line with its mission to widen access and participation and its commitment to equality of opportunity.
 The Recruitment and Admissions Policy is designed to ensure that it is able to admit a diverse student population who possess the abilities and aptitudes to complete their studies successfully.

 1.3 The Recruitment and Admissions Policy and its associated procedures have also been developed in accordance with the Office for Students Regulatory Framework and the Core Practice of the UK Quality Code for Higher Education (August 2018) that to ensure that ‘The provider has a reliable, fair and inclusive admissions system’.
-The DoGenius Ltd will aim to ensure that all aspects of its processes are inclusive and that decisions are made in a fair and reliable manner.
+The DoGenius Institute will aim to ensure that all aspects of its processes are inclusive and that decisions are made in a fair and reliable manner.

 1.4 The policy also takes account of the Office for Students requirement that ‘students are recruited to courses for which they have the capability to achieve a successful outcome’.